Chen Zifan: Career

 He moved to Shenzhen, where he was coached by Roger Leighton at the Wiraka Academy.

 Between 2014 and 2017, Chen came very close to professional qualification.
 He finished 5th on the Asian Order of Merit in 2014-15 and 3rd in the Chinese amateur rankings in 2015-16 - in both cases just one place short of qualification.
-He also had an unsuccessful attempt at Q School in 2016.
+He also had an unsuccessful attempt at the 2016 Q School.
 Chen described these near-misses as 'very painful'.

-Chen Zifan finally turned professional for the 2017–18 season after defeating Ben Jones 4–1 in the final round of Q-School, Event 2.
+Chen Zifan finally turned professional for the 2017–18 season after defeating Ben Jones 4–1 in the final round of the second event of the 2017 Q School.

 2017/2018 season

-Chen's first match as a professional resulted in a 4-2 win over Ross Muir to qualify for the Riga Masters.
+Chen's first match as a professional resulted in a 4–2 win over Ross Muir to qualify for the Riga Masters.
 However, a VISA problem meant he was unable to travel to the main competition.
-He followed this with a 5-3 win over Dominic Dale in the China Championship.
+He followed this with a 5–3 win over Dominic Dale in the China Championship.
 His best wins of the season were against Barry Hawkins and Shaun Murphy.

 Chen's first World Championship was a major disappointment.
-After the first session he trailed 9-0 against Noppon Saengkham.
+After the first session he trailed 9–0 against Noppon Saengkham.
 On resumption he won a respotted black to avoid the whitewash, punched the table in relief, and was warned by the referee.
-Saengkham won the match 10-1.
+Saengkham won the match 10–1.
 Chen finished the season ranked 105.

 2018/2019 season

 Chen's second season was a disaster.
 He won only 3 of his 20 matches, including 2 against amateurs.
 But he again beat Barry Hawkins (in the Northern Ireland Open).
 He finished the season ranked 101 and was relegated from the tour.

-In May, Chen Zifan came through Q-School - Event 2 dropping only 3 frames in his six matches to earn a new two-year card on the World Snooker Tour for the 2019–20 and 2020–21 seasons.
+Chen came through the second event of the 2019 Q School dropping only 3 frames in his six matches to earn a new two-year card on the World Snooker Tour for the 2019–20 and 2020–21 seasons.